Can You Smoke Hemp? A Guide to Smoking Hemp Flowers

 Why Smoke Hemp over Weed?

-Upon answering the question, “can you smoke hemp?” there often follows another question.
+Upon answering the question, “can you smoke hemp flowers?” there often follows another question.
 Is smoking weed different?
-Or does it create the same effect as smoking hemp?
+Or does it create the same effect as smoking hemp flower?

 The short answer is that these are two different forms of cannabis plant.
 They have different uses and should therefore be chosen accordingly.
 In fact, it is important to differentiate the effects of hemp to that of marijuana, which is a confusion that is recently deconstructed after many decades of misinformation.